Oil mill John Smeaton

 Product images of Oil mill

-Plan of the waterwheel machinery for an oil mill at Carshalton, with a key identifying the frame, the cog pit, the press and the furnace.
+Profile view of the waterwheel machinery for an oil mill at Carshalton.
+The water wheel is visible on the right [as viewed], the face wheels suspended from the shaft in the centre, and the spur wheel is mounted on a stone axis on the left.
 In a scale of 1:36 inches per foot.

-Signed and dated in the bottom right corner and inscribed ‘Design for an OIL MILL for Mr Shepley at Cashalton’
+Signed and dated in the bottom right corner and inscribed ‘Design for an OIL MILL for Mr. Shepley at Carshalton’

 Original drawing from Designs by the late John Smeaton made on various occasions in the course of his employment as a Civil Engineer from the year 175[?] to 179[?], Volume 2.
 Containing Designs for Mills and Hydraulic Engines.
 Collected and arranged by John Farey, 1821.